 Non-trucking coverage is somewhat similar to downtime coverage, except non-trucking coverage normally extends certain protections to times when the truck is being driven for personal use (as opposed to when the truck isn’t in use at all).
 For instance, this protection might cover incidents that occur while driving a truck home after dropping off a trailer at its destination.

 Non-trucking coverage is frequently purchased by owner-operators who may drive their truck to their personal residence or other non-work locations.

 Motor Truck Cargo Coverage

 Motor truck cargo coverage, or sometimes simply truck cargo coverage, is primarily used to insure the cargo that’s being transported by a truck.
 Cargo may be insured regardless of whether it’s owned by your business or your business is merely transporting it for another company, and commercial truck insurance policies offer many different types of protection for various kinds of cargo, including hazmat truck insurance.

 When selecting motor truck cargo coverage, it’s important to purchase a coverage that’s tailored to the type of cargo your business hauls.
 An experienced insurance agent can help you find commercial truck insurance policies that have the right type of cargo coverage.

 Find the Right Commercial Trucking Insurance Protections

-For help finding a commercial trucking insurance policy that has all the property protections your business needs, contact the independent insurance professionals at World Insurance Associates.
+For help finding a commercial trucking insurance or long haul trucking insurance policy that has all the property protections your business needs, contact the independent insurance professionals at World Insurance Associates.
 Our team has helped many trucking outfits get the protections they need, and we’re here to assist your business two.
 Our agents are independent so they can compare policies from different insurance companies, and they have the expertise necessary to help you select the best one.